ChrisWhealy/geo_server/README.md

 `<hostname>/search?search_term=york&starts_with=false&whole_word=false`

-Similarly, to search for all cities starting the word "london", the URL would be:
+Similarly, to search for all cities starting with the whole word "london", the URL would be:

 `<hostname>/search?search_term=york&starts_with=true&whole_word=true`

 ##  Response

 The client receives a JSON array containing zero or more instances of a city object.
 The example shown here is for Greater London: